Puerto Rico de Gran Canaria protest march to “Save Tourism” and remove migrants

-One in particular is the current mayor of Mogán who has repeatedly pushed herself into the spotlight, suggesting the municipality is in some way under siege, portraying herself in equal measure as helpless in the face of dark forces and incompetence one day, then upon being informed of proposed solutions demanding action the next.
-She has, it appears to many, studiously timed nearly every one of her recent public announcements to appear to seek a solution, the very night before a more major player, or national politician, is due to visit her municipality and announce it, or indeed she appears to slant the angle of her demand so as to undermine whatever statement is about to be made from Government Ministers.
+One in particular is the current mayor of Mogán who has repeatedly pushed herself into the spotlight, suggesting the municipality is in some way under siege, portraying herself in equal measure as helpless in the face of powerful dark forces one day and incompetence the next, then upon being informed of proposed solutions demanding action.
+She has, it appears to many, studiously timed nearly every one of her recent public announcements to appear to seek a solution, the very night before a more major player, or national politician, is due to visit her municipality and announce it.
+Indeed she appears to slant the angle of her demands so as to undermine whatever statement is about to be made from Government Ministers.

-It seems to observers, such as ourselves, that the effect has been to concentrate dissent, to portray her as having had an influence on developments while the spotlight moves well away from other, more local, news stories that might adversely affect her position or her plans.
-Of course this happens often in politics, but it seems there is a clear strategy to appear to her base as though she is being effective while manipulating the narrative, without ever really being able to solve any part of these complex issues, purely because it is well above her pay grade.
-She wants to remove migrants from where ever they are, if it is, that is, in her municipality.
+It seems to observers, such as ourselves, that the effect has been to concentrate dissent, to portray her as having had some sort of an influence on developments while the spotlight moves well away from those other, more local, news stories that might adversely affect her position or her plans.
+Of course this happens often in politics, but it seems there is a clear strategy to appear to her base as though she is being effective while manipulating the narrative, without ever really being able to solve any part of these complex issues, purely because it is well above her pay grade or competence.
+She wants to remove migrants from where ever they are, where ever they are, if it is, that is, they are still in her municipality.

 The patience of the town halls and hoteliers on the south of Gran Canaria has run out, announced several outlets this week.
 They fear that the migration crisis will destroy the economic recovery of the Archipelago, and this has led at least one tourism employers’ association, along with the mayor of Mogán and the councillor for tourism of neighbouring San Bartolomé de Tirajana, to “give the State an ultimatum: immigrants have to be out of Canarian hotels before December 31st”.
 This announcement was made on Thursday morning, by Mogán’s mayor Bueno, joined by San Bartolomé de Tirajana councillor, Alejandro Marichal, and the president of the Canarian Confederation of Entrepreneurs, Agustín Manrique de Lara, together with a member of the Las Palmas Federation of Hospitality and Tourism Entrepreneurs, Nicolás Villalobos, in a press conference timed to deliver some political agency to Mogán’s support for a planned protest march the next day through the popular, if currently empty, tourist resort town of Puerto Rico de Gran Canaria.